Flames vs. Flyers: Betting Trends, Odds, Advanced Stats

 Flames Betting Insights

-- The Flames have a 6-8 record when favored on the moneyline this season.
+- The Flames have compiled an 8-8 record when listed as a moneyline favorite this season.

-- Calgary has a 4-5 record (winning 44.4% of its games) when playing as a moneyline favorite of -135 or shorter.
+- In games it has played as a moneyline favorite with odds of -115 or shorter, Calgary has an 8-8 record (winning 50.0% of its games).

-- The Flames have an implied moneyline win probability of 57.4% in this matchup.
+- Based on this game's moneyline, the Flames' implied win probability is 53.5%.

 Flyers Betting Insights

-- The Flyers have won 14, or 53.8%, of the 26 games they have played while the underdog this season.
+- The Flyers have been made an underdog 28 times this season, and won 14, or 50.0%, of those games.

-- Philadelphia has a record of 11-11 in games when bookmakers have them as underdogs of at least +115 on the moneyline.
+- Philadelphia has a record of 14-14, a 50.0% win rate, when it's been set as an underdog of -105 or more by bookmakers this season.

-- The moneyline set in this contest implies a 46.5% chance of victory for the Flyers.
+- The implied probability of a win by the Flyers, based on the moneyline, is 51.2%.

 Flames vs Flyers Additional Info